 - You will have 28 days to ensure you have finance in place and a further 28 days thereafter to complete the sale, subject to any Special Condition contained within the Legal Pack.

 - You can arrange finance with your financial advisor, bank, or by using short term finance.
-You can find further information in our Auction Finance Guide.
+You can find further information on the website of our recommended auction finance provider, Together.

 - Remember, you must also speak with your insurers, as after exchange, it becomes your responsibility to ensure adequate insurance is in place for the property.